awwea/daofinance/README.md

 ## Scalability
 The one common factor of all legacy organizations is that they are “sub-scalable”.
 Which means that they become less and less effective as they grow in the number of members and number of decisions they need to make.
 Free markets, the Internet and network-effect based applications (such as Facebook and Airbnb) are all “super-scalable” structures — that become more effective as they grow in membersand interactions.
 With this terminology, the DAO is a “super-scalable organization”, thatassimilates the efficiency, agility and scalability of free markets, while maintaining the coherence of a startup and the ability to pursue scalable missions.

-## Schemes
-Schemes are logical functions made of a series of instructions that take a particular set of inputs, and process them to generatea particular set of outputs.
-Schemes can be designed to do virtually anything, although most of them will trigger one of the basic functionalities of a GU, such as token and fund allocation, reputation assignment and protocol upgrade.
-Common schemes are based on proposals — the proposition to trigger some of the basic actions of an GU in a particular way.
-These will then be voted on with yes or no and be possibly approved, resulting in the automatic execution of the proposal.
-For example, a simple rewarding scheme in a DAO can be as follows:

-1. An member submits a proposal to the DAO to reward 150 tokens and 200 reputation bits to another member for contribution made to the DAO.
-2. Anyone can vote yes or no on this proposal, to be weighted by their DAO reputation score.
-3. Once a majority of the DAO reputation holders vote yes, the DAO's operating system executes the proposal and allocates 150 tokens and 200 reps to the contributing member.
-Note that this member can also be yet another GU.
-Similarly, when looking back at the Fundis example above, it had three rules, which could be written as three distinct schemes.
-Thus, the entire governance system of Fundis is describable via those three elements.

 ## Conclusions
 Herein we present a framework and set of incentivization mechanisms to drive value creation among decentralized P2P actors in a for-profit capital pool.
 It is understood that there are numerous crypto economic and security mechanisms to elaborate and evolve before deploying this set of smart contracts.